x41v3r/notebook/Basic Knowledge/Principles of Computer Organization.md

 * Instructions and data are stored equally in main memory and can be accessed by address.
 * Instructions and data are represented in binary.
 * Instructions consist of opcode and address code.
-* Stored program.
+* The design idea of stored program.
-* Centered around the arithmetic unit.
+* Centered around the arithmetic and logical unit (Calculator).

 #### 1.3.2 modern computer architecture